detail on la Sagrada familia

 La Sagrada Família, Barcelona: photos and stories from a modern day wonder of the world

-The first time I saw it up close a few years ago, I was rather in awe of the sculpture-like construction, but didn’t get a chance to go inside.
-Fast forward to the winter of 2018-19 and I was super full on lucky to be docking every single week in this stunning Spanish city.
-Although it wasn’t until the final month of my time in Barcelona that I decided to bite the bullet and get a glimpse of the inside.
+The first time I saw La Sagrada Família up close, I was rather in awe of the sculpture-like construction, but didn’t get a chance to go inside.
+Fast forward to the winter of 2018-19 and I was super full on lucky to be docking every single week in beautiful Barcelona.
+Although it wasn’t until the final month of my time in the city that I decided to bite the bullet and get a glimpse inside the Sagrada Família.
 And I was just as blown away by the cavernous interior of the church as the beautifully detailed exterior.

 Gaudí’s Unfinished Business

 Born into a wealthy family and with a university education, he was already well-known and respected for his crazy architectural gems across Barcelona and beyond.
-But La Sagrada Família was a particularly mammoth project which he devoted an entire forty years of his life to.
+But La Sagrada Família was a particularly mammoth project, to which he devoted a grand total of forty years of his life.

 Gaudí was a deeply religious kind of a lad, who by all accounts wasn’t the warmest of people to spend time with.
 He was rather unlucky in love and the only lady he ever reportedly took a liking to didn’t reciprocate his feelings.
 Poor old boy.